 I began my scientific training in the field of biochemistry and structural biology in 2001 and was intrigued by how you could visualize 3-D structures of proteins and link form to function.
 Since then, I've remained interested in studying the structure-function relationship of proteins, exclusively focusing on the field of transcriptional regulation.
-I possess specific training and expertise in X-ray crystallography, SAXS, cryo-EM, AUC, enzyme kinetics, and various biochemical and biophysical techniques required to study protein-protein and protein-DNA interactions relevant to this proposal.
+I possess specific training and expertise in X-ray crystallography, SAXS, cryo-EM, AUC, enzyme kinetics, and various biochemical and biophysical techniques required to study protein-protein and protein-DNA interactions.
 I started my postdoctoral training in Dr. Michael Cosgrove's laboratory at Syracuse University, where I was exposed to the interesting functions of chromatin modifying enzymes in transcriptional regulation and their significance in numerous diseases.
 During my stay in his lab, I worked on research projects that involved understanding the molecular mechanism of multiple histone H3 lysine 4 (H3K4) methylation catalyzed by the Mixed Lineage Leukemia-1 (MLL1) Core Complex, with an ultimate goal to provide a framework to develop a new class of therapies for MLL1-related leukemias.
 My work in his lab answered some long-standing questions in the field such as: how this five-protein complex gets assembled, and how the H3K4 tri-methylation activity of MLL1 is regulated by its complex components.
 These results led to a paradigm-shift in the field and suggested a novel mechanism used by this family of enzymes.
 I was also able to determine the structure of MLL1 in complex with one of its interacting proteins providing the basis for rational design of new class of drugs to target hyperactive form of MLL1 in some cases of leukemia.

 After joining Department of Biochemistry at Emory University as an Assistant Professor (Research track), I have continued my research in the area of transcriptional regulation.
 I worked on a highly diverse class of transcription factors containing a tandem array of C2H2-type Zinc fingers in the group of Dr. Xiaodong Cheng at Emory.
 I solved several structures by X-ray crystallography and published few high-profile papers explaining how Zinc-fingers deviate from their conventional code of DNA recognition to achieve high sequence specificity without any gross penalties on DNA-binding.
 Recently, I shifted my focus towards cryo-EM due to two main reasons: first, my persistent interest in visualizing large transcriptional complexes and second, the technological advancement in cryo-EM now allow high-resolution structure determination.
-Driven by these interests, I undertook a research project in Dr. Eric Ortlund's lab at Emory to study the mechanism of transcriptional regulation by the liver receptor homologe-1, LRH-1.
-LRH-1 is a member of the nuclear receptor family of transcription factor and it is activity regulated at multiple levels by ligand binding, DNA-binding, and coregulator recruitment for complete transcriptional control.
-Therefore, determining the structure of LRH-1 in complex with DNA and co-regulator proteins makes perfect sense.
-Given the fact that the complex is resistant to crystallization, cryo-EM is the only available tool to derive structural information.
-I produced good preliminary results after some rounds of optimization that have laid a solid groundwork for current proposal.
-Over the past few years, I have attended a few workshops and training sessions to refine my skills in cryo-EM; these points, in addition to the strong collaborative support we have, make us fully capable to carry out the proposed research.
+Driven by these interests, I undertook several research projects in Dr. Eric Ortlund's lab at Emory to study several protein complexes involved in transcription regulation to lipid transport with aim to determine their structures using cryo-EM.
+Given the fact that some of these complexes are resistant to crystallization, cryo-EM is the only available tool to derive structural information.
+I managed to produce good preliminary results for some of the protein complexes after several rounds of optimization that have laid a solid groundwork for current proposal.
+Over the past few years, I have attended a few workshops and training sessions to refine my skills in cryo-EM:

+these points, in addition to the strong collaborative support we have, make us fully capable to carry out the proposed research.